 Winterize the hive to help the colony control internal temperatures and moisture as needed based on the local climate at the end of fall.
 Add emergency food supplements in the form of fondant or sugar bricks in case honey stores prove insufficient.

-Setting up your first beehive is an important step in becoming a backyard beekeeper.
+Learning how to start beekeeping and setting up your first beehive is an important step in becoming a backyard beekeeper.

 Colony Growth and Seasonal Management of Honey Bees By Dr. Jeffrey W. Harris, Assistant Extension Professor, Biochemistry, Molecular Biology, Entomology, and Plant Pathology.
 Some material from a retired publication by Dr. Clarence H. Collison, Emeritus Professor, Entomology, and Emeritus Head, Entomology and Plant Pathology, Mississippi State University

 A Honey Bee’s Guide To Managing Beekeepers in Bee Culture Magazine